 - Data quality.
 The number one factor driving organizations’ governance efforts is an improvement in data quality.
 Everybody wants data that is accurate and reliable, which leads to better decisions and increased productivity and profits.

 - Risk reduction.
 Data inherently carries risk, and with the increase in regulatory and compliance laws targeting data, managing and reducing that risk means governing your data.

 - Faster and better insights.
-Governed data reduces the time it takes to create new and novel insights through analytics and reporting by putting the available data at your analysts’ fingertips, and clarifying how it can and should be used correctly.
+Governed data reduces the time taken to create new and novel insights through analytics and reporting.
+It puts the available data at your analysts’ fingertips, and clarifies how to use it correctly.

 Next generation data governance focuses on governing the data you actually use, and basing your program around meeting the minimum compliance, audit, and quality requirements necessary to meet your data goals.
 Your program should meet these minimum needs with the least amount of bureaucracy, waste, and risk possible.
 There are some fantastic tools available to decrease the amount of manual effort your team needs to expend, and in combination with a lean, focused methodology you should be reaping the rewards of governed data faster than ever before.